 By Ben Waldman

-What gets you out the door to exercise on a crappy day?
+What gets you out the door to train on a crappy day?

-What advice do you have to help people stay on track?
+What advice do you have to help people get started and stay on track?

 Ben Waldman is a writer, advertising art director, social media consultant and marathoner.
 Born in Queens and raised in NJ, Ben now lives in Manhattan, and can be seen almost daily running along the Central Park Loop, along the rivers and through the streets.
 He is tightly connected to the New York fitness community through his blog and on Twitter.